fabrizio-granelli/SDN-Slice-Setup-Optimization/README.md

 ## Copyright

-MIT Licence or otherwise specified.
+MIT License or otherwise specified.
 See [license](./LICENSE.txt) file for details.